adamfairholm/MojoBlocks/readme.md

 # MojoBlocks v1.2.4

-MojoBlocks is an add-on for  allows you to create editable "blocks" for special content.
+MojoBlocks is an add-on that allows you to create editable "blocks" for special content.

 ## Installation